 Costs Drive Decisions, Other Factors Sway Them

 Cost of labor was found to be the single leading reason for moving existing activities out of the US.
-Rapid local market growth and the desire to be closer to customers also suggest two trends: First, offshore operations including back-office support double as platforms to expand business growth into developing markets.
-Second, it suggests a trend that global enterprises are decentralizing business functions and are adopting local product and service delivery models.
+Rapid local market growth and the desire to be closer to customers also suggest two trends.
+Firstly, offshore operations including back-office support double as platforms to expand business growth into developing markets.
+Secondly, it suggests a trend that global enterprises are decentralizing business functions and are adopting local product and service delivery models.
 Lower tax rates and attractive relocation incentives also show that developing markets are hungry for business and have gone to great lengths to court global investors.